 This neurotoxic protein is also commonly sought to erase lines extending from the nose to the corners of the mouth.
 Depending on the cause of vertical “lip” lines, it may be reversible with Botox, or you may need a dermal filler to be injected into the area.
-It all depends on whether the vertical lines that traverse your face from your nose to your upper lip is caused by localized muscle hyperactivity or collagen loss.
+It all depends on whether the vertical lines that traverse your face from your nose to your upper lip are caused by localized muscle hyperactivity or Botox Collagen loss.
 Sometimes, people require both types of injections.

 The Upper Eyelids